prashant-shahi/prashant-shahi.github.io/content/_index.md

                 </a>
                 </h1>
                 <div class="nested-links f5 lh-copy nested-copy-line-height">
-                    In the past, I have remotely worked for Noodles Factory, where I worked in building the backend for AI-powered Chatbot, Walter from the very early stage.
+                    In the past, I have remotely worked for <b>Noodles Factory</b>, where I worked in building the backend for AI-powered Chatbot, Walter from the very early stage.
                 </div>
             </div>